25+ Best Ontario Road Trips: Where to Hit the Road & When

 A hop, skip and jump away from Niagara Falls, you’ll find the ever-gorgeous countryside of Niagara-on-the-Lake.
 Chances are you’ve come here because of all the incredible wineries in Niagara BUT it’s much more than that.

 Park your car in the heart of town and take a stroll along adorable streets as you’re enveloped in 19th Century charm fit for the Victorian era.
 Grab a bite to eat at one of the many amazing restaurants in town and enjoy the views of Old Fort Niagara across the river.
 I also recommend hopping on a bike and enjoying some of the Niagara Parkway.
-At 55km long, you’ll pass by orchards, historical buildings, wineries and more.
-You can combine this with a trip to Niagara Falls for a wonderful weekend getaway!
+At 55 km long, you’ll pass by orchards, historical buildings, wineries and more.

 Looking to Spend More Time in Niagara-on-the-Lake?